Re-squiggle Algorithm¶

 After the dynamic programming step, skipped bases must be resolved using the raw signal to obtain a matching of each genomic base to a bit of raw signal.
 A window around each skipped genomic base is identified.
 If a window does not contain enough raw signal to perform a raw signal search the window is expanded until enough signal is found.
 Overlapping windows are collapsed into a single window.

 After deletion windows are identified, a dynamic programming algorithm very similar to the last step is performed.
 Importantly, the raw signal is used instead of events and the skip move is no longer allowed.
-Additionally, each genomic base is forced to contain a minimal number of raw observations to produce more robust assignments (explicitly set this value with the --segmentation-parameters option).
+Additionally, each genomic base is forced to contain a minimal number of raw observations to produce more robust assignments (explicitly set this value with the --segmentation-parameters

 This completes the re-squiggle procedure producing a matching of a read’s raw signal to the mapped genomic sequence.

-Common Failed Read Descriptions
+Common Failed Read Descriptions¶

-Fastq slot not present in --basecall-group Raw data is not found in Raw/Reads/Read_[read#]
+Raw data is not found in Raw/Reads/Read_[read#]

-• These error indicates that a necessary peice of information for Tombo to run was not found in the FAST5 file.
-See tombo preprocess annotate_raw_with_fastqs for annotation of read files with basecalls in FASTQ format.
+These error indicates that a necessary peice of information for Tombo to run was not found in the FAST5 file.
+See

 Alignment not produced

-• This error indicates that minimap2 (via mappy API) did not produce a valid mapping.
+This error indicates that minimap2 (via mappy API) did not produce a valid mapping.

 Could not close FAST5 file.
 Possibly corrupted file

-• This error indicates that an unexpected error occurred trying to open or close a read file.
+This error indicates that an unexpected error occurred trying to open or close a read file.
 This can happen if the reads are being actively accessed by another program or if a file has been corrupted.

-Read contains too many potential genomic deletions Not enough raw signal around potential genomic deletion(s)
+Not enough raw signal around potential genomic deletion(s)

-• These errors indicate that the sequence to signal matching algorithm was unable to identify a valid path.
+These errors indicate that the sequence to signal matching algorithm was unable to identify a valid path.
 This can occur if a sample contains sequence divergent from the provided reference sequence.

 Poor raw to expected signal matching

-• This errors indicate that the dynamic programming algorithm produce a poorly scored matching of genomic sequence to raw signal (as definied by the --signal-matching-score).
+).
 Some potential sources for these errors include incorrect primary genomic mapping, incorrect genome sequence (compared to the biological sample), poor quality raw signal or an incompatible flowcell/library with included canonical models (only R9.5/4 flowcells currently supported; 2D reads are not supported; DNA and RNA are supported).

 Unexpected error

-• This indicates that an error not expected by the Tombo re-squiggle algorithm has occured.
+This indicates that an error not expected by the Tombo re-squiggle algorithm has occured.
 This will result in a file containing the full error message for that read.
 Please report these bugs here.

-Tombo FAST5 Format
+Tombo FAST5 Format¶

-The result of the re-squiggle algorithm writes the sequence to signal assignment back into the read FAST5 files (found in the --corrected-group slot; the default value is the default for all other Tombo commands to read in this data).
-When running the re-squiggle algorithm a second time on a set of reads, the --overwrite option is required in order to write over the previous Tombo results.
+slot; the default value is the default for all other Tombo commands to read in this data).
+When running the re-squiggle algorithm a second time on a set of reads, the --overwrite

-The --corrected-group slot contains attributes for the signal normalization (shift, scale, upper_limit, lower_limit, outlier_threshold and the tombo signal matching score) as well as a boolean flag indicating whether the read is DNA or RNA.
-Within the Alignment group, the gemomic mapped start, end, strand and chromosome as well as mapping statistics (number clipped start and end bases, matching, mismatching, inserted and deleted bases) are stored.
+slot contains attributes for the signal normalization (shift, scale, upper_limit, lower_limit, outlier_threshold and the tombo signal matching score) as well as a boolean flag indicating whether the read is DNA or RNA.
+Within the Alignment

 This information is accessed as needed for down-stream Tombo processing commands.